UntitledGrub/DRL/README.md

 ## Training
 To train the agent run the script q_agent_train.py.
 By default the agent plays 15,000 training games, for better results increase the number of training games.

 The agent learns to play Breakout, but any Atari 2600 game available in gym is compatible.
-To train with another game replace 'BreakoutNoFrameSip-v4' in the line shown below with the name of a different game supported by gym (make sure to use the no frame skip version of your chosen game):
+To train with another game replace 'BreakoutNoFrameSip-v4' in the line shown below with the name of a different game supported by gym (make sure to use the no frame skip version of your chosen game): <br />
 ![image](https://user-images.githubusercontent.com/34168073/188141947-8db1eb60-d5fd-4c1a-a07a-5f26c1cb7908.png)

 The state of the model is updated after each time step of each training game and is saved every 50 training games.